About Our Team

 In college, Karen was a member of a competitive dance/step team UConn All-Stars, BSA, ASA, secretary of UConn’s chapter of PorColombia, and was involved in chemical/biomolecular engineering research.
 Since graduating, she has completed post-baccalaureate courses, worked as a medical scribe, volunteered at the Hospital of Central CT, and is now a medical assistant in a pediatric practice.
 Outside of work and academics, she loves traveling, spending time with her puppy, and going to concerts.

-Karen serves as a Project Coordinator for the West Hartford and Gynecologic Oncology sites and is passionate about working with underrepresented populations and improving patient health outcomes.
-She is excited to work with volunteers and help them understand social barriers to healthcare so that they are able to confidently identify and address them as healthcare professionals.
+Karen serves as a Project Coordinator for the West Hartford Outpatient Site, the Gynecologic Oncology Site, and the Inpatient Shadowing Program.
+She is passionate about working with underrepresented populations and improving patient health outcomes.
+Karen is especially excited to work with volunteers and help them understand social barriers to healthcare so that they are able to confidently identify and address them as healthcare professionals.

 Eric Rodonis, Volunteer Coordinator